13.2. Template Functions

 Review

-In general, templates are patterns, models, or outlines.
-An example of a template is a word processing file containing the basic format of a specialized document that writers use as a starting point.
-Writes use the template by filling in some specific or missing information.
-C++ template functions similarly provide the function's basic pattern or format while allowing programmers to provide one or more unspecified data types.
+In general, s template is pattern, model, or outline.
+For example, word processors often include templates for various documents, such as resumes, business letters, and labels.
+The templates include the document format and common text.
+Writers use the template as a starting point, filling in the unique or missing information.
+Similarly, C++ template functions provide the function's basic pattern or format while allowing programmers to provide one or more unspecified data types as template variables.

 template <class T>